EffGen: Enabling Small Language Models as Capable Autonomous Agents

 \section{Pre-Execution Complexity Analysis and Routing}

-The pre-execution complexity analyzer is a core innovation of \effgen that supports intelligent routing decisions before task execution begins.
-Unlike existing frameworks that discover complexity during execution through trial and error, our approach predicts task difficulty using a five-factor scoring system, avoiding wasted computation on inappropriately routed tasks.
-Figure~\ref{fig:complexity_routing_flow} illustrates the complete architecture: the system analyzes five weighted factors (task length, requirement count, domain breadth, tool requirements, and reasoning depth) to compute a complexity score, then routes tasks through a hierarchical decision process to select the optimal execution strategy (single agent, parallel, sequential, or hierarchical coordination).
-This section provides complete mathematical formulations, keyword sets, empirical validation, and implementation algorithms for the routing system.
+The pre-execution complexity analyzer scores tasks before execution and selects a routing strategy.
+Unlike frameworks that discover task complexity during execution, this approach predicts task difficulty using a five-factor scoring system, reducing wasted computation from poorly matched routes.
+Figure~\ref{fig:complexity_routing_flow} illustrates the architecture: the system analyzes task length, requirement count, domain breadth, tool requirements, and reasoning depth to compute a complexity score, then routes tasks to single-agent, parallel, sequential, hybrid, or hierarchical coordination.